top of page

 What if my item needs a part?

-The Repair Café does not have a large amount of spare parts in stock.
+The Repair Café does not have a large number of spare parts in stock.
 Small things such as switches, plugs, wire, thread or darning wool are often available.
 For other supplies, visitors will usually be given advice on where to buy the material in question.
 (Home Hardware is just down the street.)
 It might then be possible to mend the item later on during the event or at the next one.

 Do I have to register ahead of time?